Last updated on August 23rd, 2023 at 01:30 pm

 Those slaughtered included army officers, policemen, lawyers, businessmen, engineers, teachers, doctors, professors – and at least one of them was a woman.
 They had been taken captive when, in September 1939, Poland was simultaneously invaded by the Soviet Union from the east and by Nazi Germany from the west – in accordance with the agreement, the Nazi-Soviet Pact, reached between Hitler and Stalin the month before.
 The German invasion prompted Britain’s and France’s declarations of war on 3rd September 1939.
 The Polish PoWs were held in camps, prisons and at other locations in Russia and the Ukraine.
 Here were potential leaders of Poland who could easily be liquidated.
 Probably, it was concluded that they were unlikely ever to be ‘re-educated’ into the Soviet version of communist philosophy.
 They were ‘bourgeois’ and therefore they posed a threat.
 There was, in any event, little love between the USSR and Poland.

 The first such memorial was eventually put up in Gunnersbury, West London, in 1976.
 The memorial in Cannock, in a peaceful forest clearing, was erected by the Anglo-Polish Society in 1979.
 Its wooded location resonates with the site of the 1940 massacre.
 The stone is from Katyn and buried below it is soil taken from Warsaw and Katyn Forest.
 Until I saw the sign, I had no idea it was there.
 There are other Katyn memorials in Glasgow, Manchester, Southwell, New Jersey, Toronto, Baltimore, Budapest and, of course, in Poland.
-The Katyn War Cemetery, where I gather the mass graves still are, officially opened in 2010.
+The Katyn War Cemetery, where I gather the mass graves remain still, officially opened in 2010.

 No nation has an unblemished past, and the perpetrators of this war crime are long gone, but the story behind the Katyn Memorial in Cannock Chase remains an inconvenient one for all except those commemorated – the innocent victims, and their relatives.